djaqua/nodejs-docker-template/README.md

 This microservice uses a layered configuration based on both command line arguments and configuration files in the config directory.
 The configuration files are processed so that the last (and most specific) configuration is the winner.
-In example, **default.json** provides a generic template configuration, but **development.json** can override properties from the other or it can define new properties.
+In example, [**default.json**](config/default.json) provides a generic template configuration, but [**development.json**](config/development.json) can override properties from the other or it can define new properties.
 The [README.md](config/README.md) in that directory has more information about the order in which the configuration files are processed.

+### Logging
+This microservie allso

 ### Developing at the NodeJS Layer
 For simplicity and consistency, the package scripts use pm2 to start and stop the microservice.
   1. Start and stop the server through the package
          **npm run start** - uses the development dependency version of PM2 to start the microservice
          **npm run nuke** - stops the microservice, flushes the logs, and deletes the server process

-  2. Add and remove modules and packages to the microservice
+  2. Add and remove modules and packages from the microservice
    **npm --save-dev install _package_**
    **npm --save install _package_**
    **npm install _package_**